Kashmir Shaivism: History

+The development of various schools of Shaivism from early worship of Rudra.

 Origins (9th century CE)

 Kashmir Shaivism originated in Kashmir after 850 CE, as a domestication of Kaula tantric movements, adapting its views and practices to normative upper-caste Hinduism.
 As Lawrence notes, " Radical practices were toned down, concealed under the guise of propriety, or interpreted as metaphors of internal contemplations."

 One result of this domestication-process was the composition, by monistic Saivite Brahmins, of "increasingly systematic manuals of doctrines and practices on the model of Sanskrit scholastic texts (shāstras).
 This textual development began with the Shiva Sutras of Vasugupta (9th cent.
 CE) and the Spandakārikā (9th cent.
-CE), which are the central texts of the Spanda system, interpreting Shakti as spanda, "cosmic pulsation," the active and creative energy of Shiva.
+CE), which are the central texts of the Spanda system, interpreting Shakti as spanda, "cosmic pulsation" or "divine vibraction", the active and creative energy of Shiva.

 The Shiva Sutras appeared to Vasugupta in a dream, according to tradition.
 The Spandakārikā was either composed by Vasugupta (c.
 800-850 CE) or his student Bhatta Kallata (9th cent.
 CE).
 These were a Śākta Śaiva attempt to present a non-dualistic metaphysics and gnostic soteriology, in opposition to the dualistic exegesis of the Meykandar school of Shaiva Siddhanta, while remaining in agreement with the monistic view expressed in the older and arguably more authoritative Tirumantiram of Tirumular.

 Shiva and Parvati (which is associated with Shakti), Kashmir, 10 or 11th century.